 So here it goes…We are all faced with the constraint of time.

-Even if you have your VAs working full-time, you can only add so many hours.
-What we do have control over is optimizing the efficiency of this limited time we have.
+Even if you have your VAs working full time, you can only add so many hours.
+What we have control over is optimizing the efficiency of this limited time we have.

 To do this, we have employees focus on what they do best.
 Also, we put them in situations that allow them to get better (specialize) with the focused time they spend.

-So, here are the types of specialization you can implement.
+So, here are the specializations you can implement.
 You can pick from any of the points below.